isomerpages/moe-cos2023/index.md

       description: We start by ensuring that every child has a good start in life.
       button: Read more
       url: /faq/
+  - infobar:
+      title: Primary to Secondary
+      description: Infobar description
+      button: Read more
+      url: /prisec
   - resources:
       title: Resources
       button: More
   - infobar:
-      title: Primary to Secondary
+      title: Post-Secondary
-      description: Infobar description
+      description: With Full SBB, students will study a more diverse combination of subjects at different subject levels by the time they complete secondary school.
       button: Read more
-      url: /prisec
+      url: /postsec
 ---